lingpy/calc-workflow/slides/slides.md

 <aside class="notes">
-To see in detail, what this means, let’s have a look at one exemplary page from Chén’s book, with the data, as it has been prepared by the Wiktionary users.
+To see in detail, what this means, let’s have a look at one exemplary page from Chén’s book, with the data, as it has been prepared by the SEALANG project.
 We can see that the data is essentially the same, but that the rows and columns of the tabular form have been swapped.